Category Archives: Grow

 Alliance by Design at ab Intelliven Learning Community Session.

-• Determine whether the nature of the relationship between the two organizations is to be transactional, collaborative, innovative, or identity-shaping where who they are is literally defined by their relationship to each other.
+• Determine whether the nature of the relationship between the two organizations is to be transactional, collaborative, innovative, or identity-shaping where who they are is defined by their relationship to each other.

 • Develop a picture of the way things will work when operations come together as envisioned, including: